Forbidden Fruit (J. Cole song)

 "Forbidden Fruit" is a song by American hip hop recording artist J. Cole.
 The song was sent to radio stations in August 2013, as the third official single from Cole's second studio album, Born Sinner (2013).
-"Forbidden Fruit" was produced by Cole himself and features a guest appearance from frequent collaborator and fellow Canadian rapper Evan LaFosse, who contributes vocals to the song's hook.
+"Forbidden Fruit" was produced by Cole himself and features a guest appearance from fellow rapper Kendrick Lamar, who contributes vocals to the song's hook.
 The song features a sample of American jazz musician Ronnie Foster's "Mystic Brew", most recognized from its use on hip hop group A Tribe Called Quest's "Electric Relaxation".
 The song was met with mixed reviews from music critics.
 "Forbidden Fruit" would peak at number 46 on the Billboard Hot R&B/Hip-Hop Songs chart.

 Background

 "Forbidden Fruit" was the last song recorded and produced by J. Cole for his second album, Born Sinner (2013).
 It was recorded as a replacement for another song which Cole was forced to remove from the album's track listing after failing to obtain sample clearance from the estate of Jimi Hendrix.
 The song's production is based around a looped sample of American jazz musician Ronnie Foster's "Mystic Brew", which was also famously sampled by hip hop group A Tribe Called Quest on their 1993 song "Electric Relaxation".
 Cole was inspired to incorporate the Foster sample into "Forbidden Fruit" after hearing "Electric Relaxation", saying:

 American rapper Kendrick Lamar is featured on "Forbidden Fruit", which is the only track on the standard edition of Born Sinner with a fellow rapper credited as a featured artist.
 Lamar does not rap a verse on the song; he instead contributes vocals to its refrain.
 "Forbidden Fruit" contains lyrics referencing Psalms 23 and Born Sinner's release date coinciding with that of Yeezus by American rapper Kanye West.